freaktechnik/jetpack-requestmod/README.md

 ##### destroy()
 Destroy the `OngoingRequest` object.
 You should never have to call that, as it is destroyed after the [`requestHandler`](#requesthandler) is executed.
+When the object is destroyed, most methods will not work.

 [match-pattern]: https://developer.mozilla.org/en-US/Add-ons/SDK/Low-Level_APIs/util_match-pattern "SDK match-pattern module"